What Are New York City Tenant Rights?

 What Rights Do I Have as a Tenant in New York City?

-According to the Department of Housing and Preservation Development, tenants have the right to live in buildings that are well-maintained, free from leaks and hazardous conditions, the absence of rodents, heat in the winter and hot water.
+According to the Department of Housing and Preservation Development, tenants have the right to live in well-maintained buildings, free from leaks and hazardous conditions, the absence of rodents, heat in the winter, and hot water.

 Safe Living Conditions